Birth Mothers FAQ

 Learn more about adoption with Radis.

 Yes.
 Every birth mother has a choice of whom she will consider as the adoptive parents of the baby to be born to her.
 I believe every birth mother knows in her heart what is right for her baby.
-A birth mother who decides to work with our office is asked to tell me exactly what she wants in an adoptive family.
+A birth mother who decides to work with my office is asked to tell me exactly what she wants in an adoptive family.
 I, in turn, ask her the following questions:

 - Is a single parent acceptable or would she prefer a couple?